MagnusWOAH77/Quicksort_typescript/README.md

 An implementation of the quicksort algorithm using typescript

 ## Parameters
-can specify a high and low index to sort or if not it will sort the entire thing
+Can specify a high and low index to sort or if not it will sort the entire thing